- I had a belly full of anger but patience won the day.

-However, mail delivery failed not once, not twice, not thrice, but four times.
-It appears that the official email addresses had size limits.
+However, mail delivery failed four times as shown in my screenshot above.
+It appears that the official email addresses have size limits.

 It also didn’t help that by the time I sent the photos for the 4th time, each photo had only a file size of approximately 100kb, and I had reduced the number of photos from 13 to 7.

 Still, I received the same email notification for the 4th time that my message size has exceed the fixed maximum message size.

 Uploading photos via online live chat support